-BUS 651 -- INTRODUCTION TO INTERNATIONAL BUSINESS (3) A Course designed to introduce the student to the composition and function of International Business essentials, including the nature of the essentials, including the nature of the environment of working in an international setting.
+BUS 651 -- INTRODUCTION TO INTERNATIONAL BUSINESS (3) A Course designed to introduce the student to the composition and function of International Business essentials, including the nature of the environment of working in an international setting.
 The impact of multinational organizations upon international business is explored.